henrichg/PhoneProfilesPlus/README.md

 __Android application - manually and by event triggered change of device settings like ringer mode, sounds, Wifi, Bluetooth, launcher wallpaper, ...__

-__PhoneProfilesPlus is combination of two applications: PhoneProfiles and PhoneProfilesPlus.__

 __This application is for configuration of device for life situations (at home, at work, in your car, sleep, outside, ...) using Profiles.
 (PhoneProfiles).__

-__In it is also possibility to automatically activate Profile by Events (PhoneProfilesPlus).__
+__In it is also possibility to automatically activate Profiles by Events.__

 [Privacy Policy](https://sites.google.com/site/phoneprofilesplus/home/privacy-policy)